Cheltenham Day 3 Results

 Paul Nolan’s runner was eased beautifully into the race.
 Having hit the front just at the last flight, Mrs Milner streaked away to record a cosy five-length success.

 While this was a big win for Paul Nolan, the big-hitters weren’t far away.
 Denise Foster, Henry De Bromhead and Nicky Henderson all trained horses in the top five and continued to flex their muscles.
 To learn more about the horses of the race, check all the information about the Cheltenham runners.

 2:30 – Ryanair Chase Result

 Despite the fair racing ground, 2½ miles on the New Course was proving to be very difficult indeed.
-Half of this Ryanair Chase field pulled-up in the end as the winner proved to be top class.
+Half of this Ryanair Chase field pulled up in the end as the winner proved to be top class.

 In the days leading up to the race, this market was extremely tight.
 Allaho pulling away to be 3/1 clear favourite only happened on the day of the event, so it was a huge pat on the back to the punters who clearly got this one right.